-A resident of Jerez for 13 years, Sebastian Lapostol was born in the US to Chilean parents.
+A resident of Jerez in Southern Spain for 13 years, flamenco guitarist Sebastian Lapostol was born in the US to Chilean parents.
 With a degree in comparative literature under his belt, Sebastian began travelling around Spain, North Africa and the Middle East, before settling in Jerez in 1997 to study flamenco guitar.

 José Mercé-Aire: “José is the nephew of the late, great, Manuel Soto Sordera, and is currently Spain’s most popular flamenco singer.
 He is well known and loved in his native Jerez and hasn’t let fame go to his head.
 He took his artistic name from the Basilica de la Merced, which is on the street of the same name in the neighborhood of Santiago.
 I chose him because he has done much to give legitimacy to the Jerez school of flamenco, maintaining his roots while also popularising the genre.”

 Vicente Amigo.
 “Ciudad de las Ideas is an excellent album by this amazing guitarist from Cordoba.
 Ok, he isn’t a Jerezano, but nobody’s perfect!
 Tres Notas para Decir Te Quiero from the album became an instant classic, used in film scores and TV ads.
 It’s an amazing work of guitar composition, and one of my inspirations.”